Differentially Private Oblivious RAM: Theoretical evaluation

 In this subsection, we show the need for $\delta$ in quantifying the security.
-We use the Path ORAM paper to demonstrate this short-coming.
-We assume that the Stash size is bounded by $C$ and let $M_{L}$ denote $\mathit{Z \log N+C+1}$.
+We demonstrate this necessity using generic tree-based ORAM constructions.
+We assume that the total stash size is $S$.
 For demonstration purpose, we construct a minimal working example.
 Let:

 where $r$ denotes the read operation and $\cdot$ denotes data which is not important for the demonstration.
-In words, one access sequence consists of $M_L$ accesses to the same element and the second access sequence consists of $M_L$ different accesses to elements $1,2, . . . ,M_L$.
+In words, one access sequence consists of $S$ accesses to the same element and the second access sequence consists of $S+1$ different accesses to elements $1,2, . . . ,S+1$.

-Now, of all the possible sequences ${\tt ORAM}(\overrightarrow{y})$ can produce, we can see that the sequence $1,1,. . .,1$ can be one of them.\footnote{For that matter so can any sequence $a,a,. . .,a$ for any $a \in \{1,2,3, . . .
-N\}$} But, its not hard to see that the same sequence $1,1,. . .,1$ can never occur as ${\tt ORAM}(\overrightarrow{y}')$.
-The reason for this is simply because we cannot ever map more than $M_{L}$ elements to the same path (else the Path ORAM invariant is broken i.e. stash overflows) and hence the $M_L$ accesses to the same location cannot all be different elements.
+It can be seen that the sequence $1,1,. . .,1$ is a possible output sequence of ${\tt ORAM}(\mathbf{a})$.
+It is not hard to see that the same sequence $1,1,. . .,1$ can never occur as ${\tt ORAM}(\mathbf{a}')$.
+The reason for this is simply because if there are more than $S+1$ data blocks mapped to the same leaf, the tree ORAM invariant is broken.
+Hence the $S+1$ accesses to the same location cannot all be different elements.

-We demonstrate this as an attack on the Path ORAM protocol.
-Consider a situation where a program is using the Path ORAM protocol to hide its access pattern and we know that the program has the following traits,
+To demonstrate this further, we consider a situation where a program is using a tree-based ORAM protocol to hide its access pattern.
+We also assume that the program has the following traits,

-If $y$ is the real access pattern, \textit{if ever we see a sequence of $M_{L}$ or more access made to the same location in ${\tt ORAM}(\overrightarrow{y})$, we can immediately infer that Secret = 1!!}\footnote{The reason for this is that there is another constraint in the system which is that no leaf can have more than $M_{L}$ data blocks mapped to it.
-This is because each path $P(x)$ has $Z \log N$ buckets and along with the main invariant that each block is stored somewhere along the path from the mapped leaf to the root or in the Stash.
-We assume that this attack is covered in the failure probability of the ORAM because the probability of this occurring is very very low.}